wp-plugins/wp-page-widget/readme.txt

 == Description ==

 This made the widget selection much easier.
 With this plugin activated we can select widgets to show specifically for  one page / post / or custom post type.
-Always note to use it with a sidebar enabled theme, if that is twenty-eleven default theme then you will need Sidebar Template.
+Always note to use it with a sidebar enabled theme.

 == Installation ==